mr0406/evolving-clinic/docs/clinic-overview.md

 ## How It Works Today

-- Single doctor, private practice
+- Multiple doctor practice with Dr. Smith and Dr. Jones
-- Sarah (the receptionist) manages both patient registration and appointment scheduling
+- Sarah (the receptionist) manages both patient registration and appointment scheduling for all doctors

 ## Patient Registration
 - Patients must be registered before scheduling appointments